danjacobellis/EE445S-lab/docs/lab3.md

 2. Export the coefficients to your workspace (File → Export → coefficients to workspace).
 The default variable name is `Num`, corresponding to the numerator of the transfer function.

    Later, we will experimentally measure the frequency response at 1000 Hz, 2000 Hz, $\ldots$, 19000 Hz, and 20000 Hz.
 In order to compare with our measurements, we need to first tabulate the theoretical response at these frequencies.
+Steps 3-5 describe this process.

 3. Use the `freqz` function to get the response of the filter at 10 Hz intervals: